michaelnetbiz/soup-heads/content/privacy/index.md

 #### 1.2.: You must cancel your membership before it renews in order to avoid billing of the membership fees for the next billing cycle. (see below for more details.)

-#### 1.3: Some content will only be available to users for a fixed amount time regardless of whichever subscription plan you have purchased; subject to change by Michaelnet’s sole discretion.
+#### 1.3: Some content will only be available to users for a fixed amount time regardless of whichever subscription plan you have purchased; subject to change by Michaelnet's sole discretion.

 #### 1.4: “Subscription & Merch Bundles” may have different initial and re-billing costs.